-(as stipulated in the letter of assist) - standard single room accommodation; aircrew (air gunner/engineer/masters, etc.) - to be accommodated in two-person rooms.36

-38. When the United Nations provides accommodation to an equivalent standard, the troop/police contributor does not receive reimbursement for this category.

-39. Warehouses and equipment storage are not included in the accommodation self-sustainment reimbursement rate.
-This will be handled either through the semi-rigid and rigid structures reimbursed as major equipment or on a bilateral special-case arrangement between the troop/police contributor and the United Nations.

-40. When the United Nations is unable to provide accommodation to an equivalent standard and the contingent rents a suitable structure, the troop/police contributor will be reimbursed the actual rental cost on a bilateral special case arrangement between the troop/police contributor and the United Nations.
+- (e) To ensure proper crew rest and safe conduct of flights, either the United Nations or the troop-contributing country (as agreed) should make every effort to provide aircrews of aviation contingents with the following accommodations: pilots (as stipulated in the letter of assist) standard single room accommodation; aircrew (air gunner/engineer/masters, etc.) to be accommodated in two-person rooms.36 - 38.
+When the United Nations provides accommodation to an equivalent standard, the troop/police contributor does not receive reimbursement for this category. - 39.
+Warehouses and equipment storage are not included in the accommodation self-sustainment reimbursement rate.
+This will be handled either through the semi-rigid and rigid structures reimbursed as major equipment or on a bilateral special-case arrangement between the troop/police contributor and the United Nations. - 40.
+When the United Nations is unable to provide accommodation to an equivalent standard and the contingent rents a suitable structure, the troop/police contributor will be reimbursed the actual rental cost on a bilateral special case arrangement between the troop/police contributor and the United Nations.